-Thanks to my colleague Matthew Schoonover for handling week in review duties last week.
+Thanks to my colleagues for handling Week in Review duties last week.
 After a week spent camping in the mountains of Colorado, I returned rested and with a newfound respect for bears, moose, and other wildlife.

 Please enjoy this week’s roundup of federal government contracting news.
 There are some interesting stories in here about new IT contracting initiatives from GSA schedules, NASA, and the IRS; an increase in federal tech contracts; and DOD acquisition reform.

 - FOIA council seeks level playing field for ‘overwhelming’ IT acquisition process.
 [FederalNewsNetwork]